uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/software-modules-lmod.md

 sideMenuParent: Discovery
 ---

-One of the biggest user-facing changes to the test cluster is trading the setup.sh method of using software for the **module system**.
-Lmod has the ability to track software dependencies to ensure you have better control of your environment - *no more logging out and then back in to reset your environment!*
+One of the biggest user-facing changes to the CARC's new computing cluster is trading the setup.sh method of using software for the **module system** using Lmod.
+Lmod has the ability to track software dependencies to ensure you have better control of your environment - no more logging out and then back in to reset your environment!

 The official documentation for Lmod can be found here: https://lmod.readthedocs.io/en/latest/010_user.html

 Lmod can be used to access software packages and versions that you need to conduct your research.
-Here are some of the basics.

 ### Checking available software

 To see what modules you can load into your environment, run the command `module avail`.
 You should see something similar to:

 ```sh
 --------/spack/apps/lmod/linux-centos7-x86_64/Core --------